distillpub/post--deconv-checkerboard/index.md

 {{> assets/deconv_fixes.html}}

-In fact, the difference in artifacts can be ween before any training occurs.
+In fact, the difference in artifacts can be seen before any training occurs.
 If we look at the images the generator produces, initialized with random weights, we can already see the artifacts: